-“What you don’t want is someone who’s a jack of all trades and a master of none,” says Louise Campbell, managing director of Robert Walters Ireland.
+“What you don’t want is someone who’s a jack of all trades and a master of none,” says Suzanne Feeney, country manager of Robert Walters Ireland.
 “Someone who was working with a lawyer yesterday, has a marketer today and a receptionist tomorrow.
 Look for evidence of knowledge of your industry or sector – throw a few keywords at them and see how they cope.”

 Do you have people on the ground?